This project seeks to set up the Canadian International Resources and Development Institute (CIRDI).

-The expected intermediate outcomes for the Institute include: i) improved design and implementation of extractive sector policies and frameworks by developing country governments; ii) increased human resource capacity in developing countries to contribute to the equitable and sustainable governance and management of their extractive sectors; and iii) increased generation and sharing of knowledge on extractive sector governance and management in developing countries.
+The expected intermediate outcomes for this project include: 1) improved design and implementation of extractive sector policies and frameworks by developing country governments; 2) increased human resource capacity in developing countries to contribute to the equitable and sustainable governance and management of their extractive sectors; and 3) increased generation and sharing of knowledge on extractive sector governance and management in developing countries.

 Information not available